fffonion/lua-resty-openssl/README.md

 **syntax**: *h, err = mac.new(key, mac, cipher?, digest?, properties?)*

-Creates a mac instance. `mac` is a case-insensitive string of digest algorithm name.
+Creates a mac instance. `mac` is a case-insensitive string of MAC algorithm name.
 To view a list of digest algorithms implemented, use [openssl.list_mac_algorithms](#openssllist_mac_algorithms) or `openssl list -mac-algorithms`.

+At least one of `cipher` or `digest` must be specified.

 `cipher` is a case-insensitive string of digest algorithm name.
 To view a list of digest algorithms implemented, use [openssl.list_cipher_algorithms](#openssllist_cipher_algorithms) or